Can I claim for help paying my mortgage?

 SMI payments are paid as a loan, but you will only have to pay it back once you sell the house or give it to someone else.
 The payments can help you pay the interest on your mortgage.
 It cannot help you pay anything towards the capital sum of your mortgage.

 You can usually claim help with interest payments on loans up to £200,000.

 The amount you get is based on a set rate of interest on what’s left of your mortgage.
-The rate is set at the Bank of England’s average mortgage rate – currently 2.61%.
-Check Gov.uk for any changes in this rate.
+The rate is set at the Bank of England’s average mortgage rate.
+Check Gov.uk to find out the current rate and further information.